MiguelM145/storefinder/README.md

-# storefinder is a school project i created
+# storefinder is a school project i created using Javascript, React, MongoDB, Mongoose, and Express